graphcomment/sdk-api-php/README.md

 `$client->registerUser('username', 'email', 'fr', 'https://graphcomment.com/image.jpg');`

-This function return a json file containing its "gc_id" that must be save in your database to authenticate a user that is logging in.
+This function return a json file containing its "gc_id" that must be save in your database to authenticate a user that is logging in and do_sync date of synchronisation to save too.

 - login a User, this function return the token JWT as JSON that you must save in localStorage to authenticate Graphcomment.